welle/SF-Libraries/Video Player/readme.md

 - Mandatory

-  - videoUrl Full URL of the video (including video ID).
+  - videoUrl Full URL of the Youtube or Dailymotion video (including video ID).

 - Optional

   - title title to display above the video.
   - allowModal Allow user to show video in modal ? (default is false)

+## TODO

+- Add Vimeo support.